skerr20/skerr20/README.md

-## I am a Current Software Engineering Student in search of a placement opportunity.
+## I am a current Software Engineering student in search of a placement opportunity.

 <!--
 **skerr20/skerr20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.